[This article is based on a talk given at Turing Community’s Large Model Tech Study Camp. Slides: Slides link, Download PDF version]

 • ✅ Good example: Phone Call Failed: failed to initiate call: phone number format error

-These principles enable the model to leverage knowledge learned during pre-training, reducing the cost of learning new tools.
+These principles allow the model to leverage knowledge learned during pretraining and reduce the cost of learning new tools.

-• 📉 Decline in long context quality (“lost in the middle” problem)
+• 📉 Quality degradation in long contexts (the “lost in the middle” problem)

 Advantages of Multi-Agent: